Hockey Australia thanks Hockey India for firefighting donation - The Media Times

 “We acknowledge and sincerely thank Hockey India for their thoughtfulness and their very charitable contribution to the appeal of the Red Cross.”

 Hockey India is happy to support Australia in the wake of the wildfires by donating $ 25,000 and auctioning four signed Indian men’s and women’s shirts.
-Everyone gets to work.
+All means come to fruition.

 Standing in solidarity with @HockeyAustralia # IndiaKaGame pic.twitter.com/IUzSSpUAXp